-Fire Safety Inspectors have differing job description titles depending on which FRS they belong, so for the purpose of this guide I will refer to them as Enforcement Officers as this is what I consider their role to be.
+Fire Safety Inspectors have differing job description titles depending on which FRS they belong, so for the purpose of this guide they will be referred to as Enforcement Officers as this is what their role really is.
 (Check out the note at the bottom of this page.)

 Who Enforces Fire Safety Law?

 Fire safety law is enforced by Fire Safety Enforcement Officers from the local Fire and Rescue Service.
 They have the right and legal authority to enter any workplace at any reasonable hour, without giving notice, though notice may be given where the inspector thinks it is appropriate.
 The RP should establish if the EO has the authorisation to conduct an inspection before allowing him on the premises.
 The EO will then conduct an inspection to check out the workplace, the work activities, your management of fire safety, and audit your fire risk assessment to ensure you are complying with fire safety law.
 The EO may offer guidance or advice to help you.
 He/she may also talk to employees or their representatives, take photographs, serve notices, and take action if there is a risk to fire safety that needs to be dealt with immediately.